 Containment is the triage phase where the affected host or system is identified, isolated or otherwise mitigated, and when affected parties are notified and investigative status established.
 This phase includes sub-procedures for seizure and evidence handling, escalation, and communication.

-Investigation is the phase where ISO personnel determine the priority, scope, and root cause of the incident.
+Investigation is the phase where ISO personnel determine the priority, scope, risk, and root cause of the incident.

 Remediation is the post-incident repair of affected systems, communication and instruction to affected parties, and analysis that confirms the threat has been contained.
 The determination of whether there are regulatory requirements for reporting the incident (and to which outside parties) will be made at this stage in cooperation with OGC.
 Apart from any formal reports, the post-mortem will be completed at this stage as it may impact the remediation and interpretation of the incident.